cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/office-deployment-tool-configuration-options.md

 > [!NOTE]
 > - For OneDrive, use **Groove**.
 For Skype for Business, use **Lync**.
+> - *OutlookForWindows* refers to the new Outlook app.
+For more information, see [Overview of the new Outlook for Windows](../outlook/overview-new-outlook.md)
 > - For more information about Microsoft Teams, see [Deploy Microsoft Teams with Microsoft 365 Apps](teams-install.md).
 > - "Bing" refers to the background service for Microsoft Search in Bing.
 For more information, see [Microsoft Search in Bing and Microsoft 365 Apps for enterprise](microsoft-search-bing.md).